- 1 Mouse and Keyboard

 Our main suggestion for those interested in getting into a quality Star Citizen HOTAS set-up is the Thrustmaster T.16000M FCS HOTAS.
 This is a new HOTAS being sold from Thrustmaster and uses the latest version of their excellent T.16000M stick combined with a throttle.
-It uses the same sensors in the stick as the next suggestion and costs 1/3 of the price!
+It uses the same sensors on the stick as the next suggestion and costs 1/3 of the price!

-For those seeking a high end experience, we’d suggest the Thrustmaster HOTAS Warthog.
-This is a very high end HOTAS.
+For those seeking a high-end experience, we’d suggest the Thrustmaster HOTAS Warthog.
+This is a very high-end HOTAS.
 It feels expensive and is expensive, but you get what you pay for.
 The accuracy is similar to the T.16000M which drives a lot of people to the much cheaper option.

-There was a Star Citizen HOTAS being worked by Saitek, but it was cancelled when the company was bought out.
+There was a Star Citizen HOTAS being worked by Saitek, but it was canceled when the company was bought out.
 I would still expect a Star Citizen HOTAS specifically for the game to come in later as we get closer to launch.

 This is a control scheme that seems strange to most people until they try it out.
 With two sticks you can take full advantage of the 6 degrees of freedom offered by space flight.
-Typically your left hand controls strafe and your right hand controls pitch and yaw (the position of the nose of your ship).
+Typically your left-hand controls strafe and your right-hand controls pitch and yaw (the position of the nose of your ship).
 Many of the best pilots in the ‘verse swear by this set-up and refuse to fly any other way.
 It is extremely immersive to fly this way and offers the best control over your ship compared to any of the other control set-ups.
-It still forces you to use another control method when you go into FPS but that’s a trade off that many people think is worth it.
+It still forces you to use another control method when you go into FPS but that’s a trade-off that many people think is worth it.

 Star Citizen Dual Stick Suggestions:

 My suggestions are pretty much the same as my HOTAS suggestions.
-For much lower entry price into a dual stick set-up go with two T.16000M flight sticks.
-The T.16000M allows you to set up the stick for left or right hand use (which is uncommon) so using one in each hand is much more comfortable.
-For a higher end load out go with the Thrustmaster Warthog and a T.16000M.
-They both use the same sensors so you’ll have a similar feel with both sticks and be able to enjoy the high end Warthog in your right hand.
+For much lower entry price into a dual-stick set-up go with two T.16000M flight sticks.
+The T.16000M allows you to set up the stick for left or right-hand use (which is uncommon) so using one in each hand is much more comfortable.
+For a higher end loadout go with the Thrustmaster Warthog and a T.16000M.
+They both use the same sensors so you’ll have a similar feel with both sticks and be able to enjoy the high-end Warthog in your right hand.

 Pedals can add another layer of immersion and control to your HOTAS or dual stick set-up.
 They aren’t necessary but some people love them.